True or false? The SAT is harder than the ACT.

 MYTH #3: Colleges only accept the ACT or SAT, not both.

 A generation ago, this was true at some colleges, but all U.S. colleges will now accept either ACT or SAT scores when considering admissions and scholarship winners.
 You can use concordance tables to compare scores across both tests.
-We suggest taking both tests, then focusing on the one you prefer.
+Take each test one time, then take the one you prefer two or three more times.

 MYTH #4: Don’t take the ACT or SAT until late in your junior year.